StackVista/stackstate-docs/stackpacks/integrations/agent_v2/docker.md

 ## Data retrieved

-When installed and running, StackState Agent will synchronize the following data:
+When installed and running, StackState Agent will synchronize the following data from the host on which it is running:

-* Reporting hosts, processes, and containers
+* Hosts, processes, and containers
-* Reporting all network connections between processes/containers/services including network traffic telemetry
+* Network connections between processes/containers/services including network traffic telemetry
 * Telemetry for hosts, processes, and containers
-* Trace agent support